-EX: Temperature measurement systems, digital cameras, and microwave ovens, washing machines are the examples for this category a) Hard real time E.S: A Real time system in which, the violation of time constraints will cause critical failure and loss of life or property damage or catastrophe is known as a Hard Real time system.
+2) Real time embedded system: An embedded system which gives the required output in a specified time or which strictly follows the time deadlines for a) Hard real time E.S: A Real time system in which, the violation of time constraints will cause critical failure and loss of life or property damage or catastrophe is known as a Hard Real time system.
 The hardware and software of hard real-time systems must allow a worst case execution (WCET) analysis that guarantees the execution be completed within a strict deadline.
 The chip selection and RTOS selection become important factors for hard real-time system design.